Connect Akto with AWS API Gateway with service account (Temporary Credentials)

 1. Go to **API Gateway** in the AWS Console.

-Step 2: Set Up Cross-Account IAM Role for CloudWatch Logs
+## Step 2: Set Up Cross-Account IAM Role for Cloudwatch Logs and API Specs

 1. Go to the **IAM** service in the AWS Console of the account where CloudWatch logs are stored.